Vopaaz/checkpointing/docs/docs/behavior.md

 When executing the modified script, `foo` will be skipped as the checkpoint figured that the actual value of `a` is `1` in both executions.
 The result will be retrieved from the cache.

-This also works if you remove or add default value to a parameter.
+This also works if you remove or add a default value to a parameter.
-In short - checkpoint does not care about the defaults, it only consider what arguments are actually plugged in.
+In short, checkpoint does not care about the defaults; it only considers what arguments are plugged in.

 ### Changing value of irrelevant global variables